Type Dangerous: Commercial performance

 In the United States, "Type Dangerous" debuted (and peaked) at number 95 on the Billboard Hot 100, becoming Carey's 50th song on the chart.
-This also became her first new entry since her remix of "Oh Santa!" with Jennifer Hudson and Ariana Grande in 2020, her first non-holiday entry since "I Don't" with YG in 2017, and her first solo non-holiday entry in ten years since "Infinity" in 2015.
+This also became her first new entry since her remix of "Oh Santa!" with Jennifer Hudson and Ariana Grande in 2020, her first non-Christmas entry since "I Don't" with YG in 2017, and her first solo non-holiday entry in ten years since "Infinity" in 2015.
 The song also peaked at number 24 on the US Hot R&B/Hip-Hop Songs chart.
 It peaked at number one on the Adult R&B Songs chart, making it her first number one entry on the chart since "Fly Like a Bird" in 2006.

 "Type Dangerous" became Carey's most successful single on American radio stations in more than a decade.
 It is her highest-charting song on hot adult contemporary formats since "We Belong Together" in 2005, her highest-charting song on the R&B/Hip-Hop Airplay chart since "Touch My Body" in 2008, and her highest-charting song on rhythmic contemporary and pop outlets since "#Beautiful" in 2013.
 Billboard reported on the commercial impact of the single, noting that it became Carey's 50th entry on the Billboard Hot 100, further cementing her legacy as one of the chart's most successful artists.